CPL

 Character set

 The cpl editor is 8-bit safe, and correctly aligns UTF-8 Unicode characters displayed by the underlying console.
 Double-width Unicode characters are handled as well.
-The hex representation of a binary file can be obtained, if desired, by turning on the hex editor.
+The hex representation of a binary file can be displayed, if desired, by turning on hex editor mode.